Skip to main content

 Overview

-Sourcegraph Cody is an AI coding assistant built around Sourcegraph’s core strength: code search and repository context.
-The fetched Cody docs say it is supported on Sourcegraph Enterprise and available in VS Code, JetBrains IDEs, Visual Studio, and the web app.
-They also describe Cody using Sourcegraph’s advanced Search API to pull context from local and remote codebases, including APIs, symbols, and usage patterns across an entire codebase.
+Sourcegraph Cody is an enterprise AI coding assistant built around codebase context, not just single-file autocomplete.
+Current Sourcegraph Cody documentation says Cody is supported on Sourcegraph Enterprise and is available in VS Code, JetBrains IDEs, Visual Studio, the Sourcegraph web app, and a CLI.
+The same documentation describes Cody as using modern LLMs plus development context to help developers understand, write, and fix code faster.
+It uses Sourcegraph’s Search API to pull context from local and remote codebases, including APIs, symbols, and usage patterns across a larger codebase.

 🎨